lpdescamps/MrLou_modules/README.md

 the `cyberark_api.py` has one class with a function `get_credentials` that you can use to pull credential stored in Cyberark

 ## Example
-Here’s a simple example of how to use `MrLou_modules`:
+Here’s a simple example of how to use `mrlou_modules`:

 create a variables.py with your variables by adjusting the <>: